BenRogersWPG/VSCode-Transparent-Minimap/README.md

 ### `TransparentMinimap.transparencyLevel`

-Transparency level of the minimap.
+Transparency level / opacity of the minimap.
 `00` is full transparent, `88` would be half-transparent and colored, `FF` would be no transparency and full color.
 Remember to restart VS Code for the changes to apply